-- Maintain existing zoning (lot sizes) per the Comprehensive Plan to maintain current densities. - Support only the creation of flag lots that provide the best design that is most compatible with the existing neighborhood. - Support subdivision of existing lots only to the extent that is compatible with the atmosphere of the neighborhood. - Ensure that the Neighborhood Association reviews, reports and recommends actions to the neighborhood on proposed projects

-- and/or zoning changes as well as to provide testimony at public hearings. - Create a partnership with adjacent neighborhood associations to work together on shared zoning issues.
+- Maintain existing zoning (lot sizes) per the Comprehensive Plan or downzone residential lots to maintain current densities. - 2.
+Restrict the creation of flag lots. - Restrict further subdivision of existing platted lots. - 4.
+Ensure that the Neighborhood Association reviews, reports and recommends actions to the neighborhood on proposed projects and/or zoning changes as well as to provide testimony at public hearings. - 5.
+Create a partnership with adjacent neighborhood associations to work together on shared zoning issues.